Vietnam.vn - Nền tảng quảng bá Việt Nam

 Motorola san xuat smartphone, Apple san xuat iPhone, san xuat tai My, thue quan Donald Trump anh 5

-While the Moto X wasn’t a complete sales flop, it wasn’t a huge success either.
+While the Moto X wasn’t a complete sales failure, it wasn’t a huge success either.
 According to Redhall, some executives cited limited marketing budgets as an excuse.
 Ultimately, they realized the biggest mistake was overemphasizing the product’s provenance when consumers barely cared.

-With demand weak, Motorola had to find ways to cut costs.
+Due to poor demand, Motorola had to find ways to cut costs.
 Allowing users to customize colors and materials posed a challenge.

 Lessons for Apple

 Ultimately, Google's priorities led to the decision to sell Motorola Mobility to Lenovo for $2.9 billion .
-A few months later, Google announced that it was closing its Fort Worth factory, moving production to China and Brazil.
+A few months later, Google announced it was closing its Fort Worth factory, moving production to China and Brazil.

 Selling Motorola also solves another problem for Google.
 Many Android makers believe the company bought Motorola to compete directly with them.

-After all, Motorola's failure in the US is largely due to the poor sales of the Moto X, not entirely to the country where the device is assembled.
+After all, Motorola's failure in the US is largely due to the poor sales of the Moto X, not entirely due to the country where the device is assembled.

 Motorola san xuat smartphone, Apple san xuat iPhone, san xuat tai My, thue quan Donald Trump anh 6